Custom JA3

 - You're testing what JA3 hashes look like for a given cipher / extension / curve permutation.

-- You only care about TLS, the preset's headers and H2 are fine.
+- TLS is the only layer you care about, since the preset's headers and H2 are fine.

 Reach for the JSON Preset Builder instead when: